Do I really need bonds in my portfolio?

 Bonds: Active vs. Passive

-There may be a role for active management in bonds.
+Active management may play a role in bonds.
 Pay attention to costs, however!
 Since returns are muted with all bonds, costs are even a more significant consideration than usual.
 Also, active management may lead to more tax considerations, making ETFs and tax-deferred accounts a consideration if you want active funds.

 What is the Best Kind of Bond to Own: Easy Version